conversationai/conversationai-models/experiments/README.md

 # Text Classification Framework

-This directory contains amn ML framework for text classification.
+This directory contains an ML framework for text classification.
 We illustrate it with toxic (and other attributes) comment classification.

 The framework is structured as a series of common files and templates to quickly